mitryp/vectors/README.md

       >>> b[1]  # get "y" coordinate of vector b
       Output: 5
       ```
+      > Values also can be changed this way

 III.
 Getting absolute value of vector
    ```
    >>> abs(a)  # using native Python function